HomeSpan/HomeSpan/docs/README.md

   * Launch the WiFi Access Point
 * A standalone, detailed End-User Guide

-## Latest Update (1/24/2021)
+## Latest Update (2/18/2021)

-* HomeSpan 1.1.4 - HomeSpan now recognizes QR Codes for pairing!
-This release also includes a new method allowing you to change the TCP port used for communication to-and-from HomeKit, as well as a new method to modify the hostname suffix (or eliminate it all together).
-Improved parsing of text input through the Serial Monitor addresses (hopefully!) an issue using HomeSpan with Platform IO.
+* HomeSpan 1.2.0 - HomeSpan now suports Over-the-Air ([OTA](https://github.com/HomeSpan/HomeSpan/blob/master/docs/OTA.md)) updates directly from the Arduino IDE (no serial connection needed)!
+This release also adds support for Linked Services and includes a new [tutorial example](https://github.com/HomeSpan/HomeSpan/blob/release-1.2.0/docs/Tutorials.md#example-17---linkedservices) demonstrating how Linked Services can be used to implement a multi-headed spa shower.
+Other new features include the ability to set the version number of your sketch (helpful when using OTA updates), and a method for specifying a user-defined function to callback after WiFi connectivity is established.
 See [Release](https://github.com/HomeSpan/HomeSpan/releases) for details.

 # HomeSpan Resources